mcecode/meme-party/README.md

 and webpack-dev-server will generate one for you, though that might cause some problems because the generated certificate is a self-signed one.

-Finally, if you think using HTTPS is a hassle and you're fine with the default port, then just leave the file blank but it **must** be there, the dev server will then default to HTTP.
+Finally, if you don't want to mess with all of that, you don't have to, the dev server will just default to HTTP and port 5000.

 Once you finish tinkering with that, just run the following commands: